paparaeluiza/paparaeluiza.github.io/_posts/interning/2015-08-28-summer-school.md

 share: true
 ---

-During the last 2 days I had the opportunity to participate at an inspiring event: the Innovation summer school organized by the creative people from Spinderihallerne.
+During the last 2 days I had the opportunity to participate at an inspiring event: the Innovation Summer School organized by the creative people from Spinderihallerne.

 <figure>
 	<a href="{{site.url}}/images/interning/28-08-2015/IMG_1284.JPG"><img src="{{site.url}}/images/interning/28-08-2015/IMG_1284.JPG" alt="image"></a>
 </figure>

-The 2 days activities generated a lot of knowledge, for this intern mind, in fields like Innovation, Productivity, Resilience and Leadership.
+The Innovation  Summer School activities generated a lot of knowledge, for this interns mind, in fields like Innovation, Productivity, Resilience and Leadership.
 It was ones guide on how to inspire as a leader, how to become a graphic artist or how to built up communities in order to solve the most drastic problems the mankind faces.

-There were two activities that draw my attention.
+Activities that draw my attention:

 The first activity was the workshop that taught me to wonder all the time.
 It may sound strange but is so important to always ask questions in order to discover the __real__ reasons of the peoples actions and decisions.
 Just asking a simple **why?** you open the world of **because** and a million of solutions.
 Another interesting lesson was that criticizing promotes innovation, in such a way that builds up more questions and better solutions.
 For me is just unbelievable how Denmark manages to innovate and educate.
 If you ask me  I perceive the public sector as very standardized, old fashion system that has no flexibility in being creative.
 The "Why wonder workshop" aimed at changing the perception of the public servants and the manner how daily tasks are conducted.
 All the participants were encouraged to wonder, ask question and philosophize.